contrem/arduino-timer/README.md

 The library does not do any dynamic memory allocation.

 The number of concurrent tasks is a compile time constant, meaning there is a limit to the number of concurrent tasks.
-The **in / at / every** functions return **false** if the *Timer* is full.
+The **in / at / every** functions return **NULL** if the *Timer* is full.

+A *Task* value is valid only for the timer that created it, and only for the lifetime of that timer.

 Change the number of concurrent tasks using the *Timer* constructors.
 Save memory by reducing the number, increase memory use by having more.
 The default is **TIMER_MAX_TASKS** which is currently 16.